-This important Registry will add to the data being gathered worldwide on treatment effects, patient characteristics and outcomes, and long-term prognosis of patients following AHSCT.
-Together with the international evidence, the Registry aims to increase understanding of the role AHSCT may play as part of the range of treatments available for MS, and under which circumstances it is most appropriately used.
+This Registry will hopefully add to the data being gathered worldwide on treatment effects, patient characteristics and outcomes, and long-term prognosis of patients following AHSCT.
+Together with international evidence, the Registry aims to increase understanding of the role AHSCT may play as part of the range of treatments available for MS, and under which circumstances it is most appropriately used.

-The collection and analysis of new patient data are still ongoing, as well as collection of longer-term follow-up of people who have already undergone AHSCT.
+The collection and analysis of new patient data are still ongoing, as well as collection of longer-term follow up data of people who have already undergone AHSCT.
 As of August 2022, over 100 people from around Australia have contributed data to the Registry.

 The Registry is collecting detailed treatment information and clinical characteristics of people who have undergone AHSCT.
-This information must be provided, with the consent of the patient, by the treating neurologist and by the haematologist who oversaw the AHSCT procedure.
+This information must be provided, with the consent of the patient, by the treating neurologist and by the haematologist who supervised the AHSCT procedure.

 The types of information collected by the Registry include: